Let’s face it: You’re constantly on the hunt to get more eyes on your content.

 Did you know?
 Your entire piece of content doesn’t have to be syndicated; sometimes it’s only the valuable information, or even just an infographic!

 If you’re not sure where to start along your content creation journey, we have a handful of blog posts that can help with that:

 - What, Why, & How: Write Authoritative Content to Win Traffic

 - 19 SEO Content Writing Tips: Create Copy That Both Google and Users Love

-To ensure authority, use a content optimization tool like Content Fusion.
+To ensure authority, use an AI-powered content optimization tool like Content Fusion.

 With Content Fusion, you’re able to leverage the power of AI to uncover the top keywords and topics that appear in the top ranking content for your target query.

 Include these recommended keywords in your copy to be seen as an authority on that topic.

 (Content Fusion runs on an advanced NLP model to provide rich insights.)